ocidb/ocidb/DESIGN.md

 This should be handled by the library automatically.
 The idea is to create a new tag that stores all known connections, and they can create locks and manage state using this "table".

+Open questions:
+1. Should we leave a database as a single file, or split each table into a separate sqlite database and "attach" them at query time?
+2. How will we "subscribe" to know when the image is updated?
+Maybe we can HEAD or a quick GET to know on a _very_ frequent polling?
+Is there anything in the OCI spec for this?